 Can I have a large bonfire on my private property?

 No — your fire needs to stay small enough that it can be controlled.
 It may not be larger than 3 feet in diameter and 2 feet in height from the deepest area.
-If you require a larger bonfire for a special one-time event, please contact the Fire District office for a permit and to schedule an inspection of the site.
+If you require a larger bonfire for a special one-time event, please contact the Fire District office for a waiver and to schedule an inspection of the site.
 Large bonfires must be placed at least 50 feet from any structure.

 Can I have an open campfire on my private property?